 Bolting Cloth: Made from light wire diameter woven into a plain square mesh pattern.
 The light wire diameter provides a high percentage of open area.
 Bolting cloth is principally used in sifting and screen printing; however, its relatively high percentage of open area makes it desirable in many other applications.

-Calendering: A rolling operation which flattens the knuckles of wire cloth giving it a smoother surface.
+Calendering: A rolling operation that flattens the knuckles of wire cloth giving it a smoother surface.

 Crimp: Undulations in warp and fill wires which hold each other in place.